NiloofarGhamari/R-Code/README.md

-Creating regression and classification models to predict quality of red wine by its physiochemical attributes.
-Also, finding the factors that differentiate between good and poor quality wine.
+Creating regression and classification models to predict quality of red wine by its physiochemical attributes as well as the factors that differentiate between good and poor quality wine.